Ardexa Control Plugin

 • Check the error log for any obvious errors: cat /opt/ardexa/logs/control-errors/control-ardexa/latest.csv

-• If debug is turned on, check the debug log: cat /var/log/ardexa-control.log
+• If debug is turned on, check the debug log: cat /var/log/ardexa-control.log.
+Note: DO NOT leave debugging on more than is required

 • Check to see if the control plugin is able to discover data: control_ardexa -d